2-vector bundles: Properties of 2-vector bundles

 \Cref{lem:bundlegerbesand2vectorbundles} shows that the fully faithful morphism of \cref{prop:inclusionsuperlinebundlegerbes} is not an isomorphism of 2-stacks, since the Morita class of a general super 2-line bundle may be any central simple super algebra.
 The relation between super line bundle gerbes and super 2-line bundles is further clarified in \cref{sec:classificationof2linebundles}.

 In the contexts of twisted K-theory and 2-dimensional sigma models, one considers 1-morphisms $\mathscr{E}:\mathscr{G} \to \mathscr{I}$ between a super line bundle gerbe $\mathscr{G}$ and the trivial bundle gerbe $\mathscr{I}$ \cite{Bouwknegt2002,gawedzki1}.
-These are often called \quot{bundle gerbe modules} or \quot{$\mathscr{G}$-twisted super vector bundles}, see \cite{waldorf1}.
-An immediate consequence of \cref{prop:inclusionsuperlinebundlegerbes} is the following.
+These are often called {\emph{bundle gerbe modules}} or \emph{$\mathscr{G}$-twisted (super) vector bundles}, see \cite{waldorf1}.
+An immediate consequence of \cref{prop:inclusionsuperlinebundlegerbes} is a reformulation in terms of morphisms between super 2-line bundles.

 \begin{corollary} Let $\mathscr{G}$ be a super line bundle gerbes over $X$.
-Then, the category of $\mathscr{G}$-twisted super vector bundles is canonically isomorphic to the category $\Homcat_{\stwoLineBdl_{\C}(X)}(\mathscr{G},\mathcal{I})$ of super 2-line bundle morphisms from $\mathscr{G}$ to $\mathscr{I}$. \end{corollary}
+Then, the category $\Homcat_{\sGrb_{k}(X)}(\mathscr{G},\mathcal{I})$ of $\mathscr{G}$-twisted super vector bundles is canonically isomorphic to the category $\Homcat_{\stwoLineBdl_{k}(X)}(\mathscr{G},\mathcal{I})$ of super 2-line bundle morphisms from $\mathscr{G}$ to $\mathscr{I}$. \end{corollary}

 For later use, let us spell out explicitly what a $\mathscr{G}$-twisted super vector bundle is, consulting above definition of a 1-morphism (and using \cref{lem:canonicalrefinements:a}).
-Suppose $\mathscr{G}=(\pi,\mathcal{L},\mu)$.
-Then, a $\mathscr{G}$-twisted super vector bundle $\mathscr{E}$ is a pair $(\mathcal{E},\varepsilon)$ consisting of a super vector bundle $\mathcal{E}$ over $Y$ and a super vector bundle isomorphism $\varepsilon: \pr_1^{*}\mathcal{E} \to \pr_2^{*}\mathcal{E} \otimes \mathcal{M}$ over $Y^{[2]}$ such that
+Suppose $\mathscr{G}=(\pi,\mathcal{M},\mu)$.
+Then, a $\mathscr{G}$-twisted super vector bundle $\mathscr{E}$ is a pair $(\mathcal{E},\varepsilon)$ consisting of a super vector bundle $\mathcal{E}$ over $Y$ and a super vector bundle isomorphism $\varepsilon: \pr_2^{*}\mathcal{E} \otimes \mathcal{M} \to \pr_1^{*}\mathcal{E}$ over $Y^{[2]}$ such that

 commutes.
 Likewise, a morphism of $\mathscr{G}$-twisted super vector bundles $(\mathcal{E}_1,\varepsilon_1)$ and $(\mathcal{E}_2,\varepsilon_2)$ is a super vector bundle morphism $\varphi: \mathcal{E} \to \mathcal{E}^\prime$ over $Y$ such that